Men Steal To Provide For Their Family, Woman To Provide Comfort

 They might switch price labels or use tricks to get discounts

 They tend to shoplift as a way of saving money.
 They might switch price labels or use tricks to get discounts in order to ‘treat’ their partner and children to items otherwise outside their budget.
-Women justify stealing personal items such as cosmetics by saying they don’t spend money on themselves but only on their family.
+Women justify stealing personal items such as cosmetics by saying they don’t spend money on themselves but only on their families.

 Typically, women aren’t as bold as men in their methods.
 They are more likely to resort to tricking rather than outright shoplifting and justify the theft by not outright stealing, but by paying a reduced price.
 When shopping, they may hide a few items in their purse (e.g. a fancy cut of meat) and continue through the check-out to pay for the bulk of their purchase.